navneel99/image_processing_library/README.md

 To compile the program for Matrix multiplication using openBlas,
 <pre> make plot_openblas </pre>

+### LeNet Architecture
+To compile the LeNet Architecture with the trained weights
+<pre> make lenet </pre>

+### Removing files
-And to remove all the .out files, run
+And to remove all the .out files, .eps files and empty the .dat files, run
 ```sh
 make clean
 ```